A tenet is a core guiding principle or foundational belief that shapes how a method or approach is understood and practiced.

 It’s important to note that while Somatic Tapping can be an effective approach for addressing pain, it’s not a substitute for medical treatment.
 It’s important to work with a healthcare provider to address any underlying physical conditions that may be contributing to the pain, and to develop a comprehensive treatment plan that addresses both the physical and emotional components of the pain.

-Diana Sturm uses tapping with clients who experience dissociation including those having multiple alters.
-All clients who are open to using tapping have experienced a significant reduction in dissociation, and often dissociation is eliminated entirely.
-Clients who had multiple alters, even those with dozens, report after using tapping that either the number of alters has reduced greatly to just a few or the alters have gone silent entirely.
-Tapping can be used very successfully with Parts work.
+Tapping can also be used with clients who experience dissociation including those having multiple alters.
+Clients who have been open to using tapping have experienced a significant reduction in dissociation.
+Clients who have had multiple alters, even those with dozens, report after using tapping that either the number of alters has reduced greatly to just a few or the alters have gone quiet.
 Clients have stated that tapping causes all of the alters to “pay attention and be present.”